lpod/lpod-docs/level1-styles.rst

 a string containing a number followed by a star), or both (comma-separated).
 See §15.9.1 in the ODF specification for details about the relative widths.

+Optionally, a ``optimal width`` boolean property may be provided, to specify that the column width should be recalculated automatically if some content in the column changes.

 The ``break xxx`` parameters (where ``xxx`` is ``before`` or ``after``), are allowed to specify if a page or column break must be inserted before or after any column using the style, legal values are ``page``, ``column``, ``auto``;